getsolus/help-center-docs/docs/user/quick-start/kernel-management/add-new-kernels.md

    To display the boot menu, press the <kbd>Space bar</kbd> key repeatedly as your computer starts.

+   You can also set the system to [display the boot menu on every boot](https://help.getsol.us/docs/user/quick-start/boot-management#access-the-boot-menu)

    :::

 1. After you successfully boot with the new kernel, set it as the default to ensure Solus uses it for future startups: